jeffstride/idp/book_source/final-project/tips/ML.md

 ```
 ````

-# 2nd Approach: Identifying Important Features
+## Identifying Important Features
-By analyzing the feature importances, you can determine which variables have the most significant impact on the predicted outcome.
+(2nd Approach) By analyzing the feature importances, you can determine which variables have the most significant impact on the predicted outcome.
 This information is crucial for understanding the driving factors influencing the label.

 To better understand the factors and their influence in alcohol prevalence, a Feature Importance analysis can be performed.
 Using the API provided by the **DecisionTreeRegressor** class, you can determine which of your features are most influential in the model’s predictions.
 ````{tab-set}